 We rely on third parties, primarily hospitals, health clinics and academic institutions, for the provision of tissue samples and other materials required in our research and development activities.
 Obtaining these materials requires various approvals as well as reaching a commercial agreement on acceptable terms with the hospital or other provider of the materials.
 While we currently have agreements in place with the institutions from which we receive our tissue samples, we do not have any exclusive arrangements with such sources and there is no guarantee that we will be able to maintain or renew such agreements on commercially reasonable terms, if at all.
-If we were unable to maintain or renew such agreements with alternative partners or do so on terms acceptable to us.
+If we were unable to maintain or renew such agreements we would be forced to seek new arrangements with new hospitals, clinics or health institutions.
+If so, we may not be able to reach agreements with alternative partners or do so on terms acceptable to us.
 If we are unable to enter into such agreements, our research and development activities will be delayed and our ability to implement a key part of our development strategy will be compromised.